microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 - Coming VM requests ask for a certain amount of resources.
 Resource requirements are varied based on the different VM requests.
-- According to the scheduling agent's strategy, the VM will be allocated to and be created in a specified PM as long as that PM's remaining resources are enough.
+- Based on the scheduling agent's strategy, the VM will be allocated to and be created in a specified PM as long as that PM's remaining resources are enough.
 - The VM's resource utilization changes dynamically and the PM's real-time energy consumption will be simulated in the runtime simulation.